SAP-samples/event-driven-integrations-codejam/exercises/01-events-sap-ecosystem/README.md

 ## Explore the Business Partner events available in SAP S/4HANA Cloud

 As part of this CodeJam, we will interact with the Business Partner data from an SAP S/4HANA Cloud system.
-The Business Partner events
+In our scenario, the Business Partner event will be used to inform that a Business Partner has been created and it will be triggered with the creation of a new performer in the SAP S/4HANA Cloud system.

 👉 Now that you are familiar with how to get around the SAP Business Accelerator Hub, search for the [Business Partner events](https://api.sap.com/products/SAPS4HANACloud/apis/all) available for SAP S/4HANA Cloud Public Edition, check out the different operations and get acquainted with the payload for the Business Partner changed event - [https://hub.sap.com/event/CE_BUSINESSPARTNEREVENTS/resource](https://hub.sap.com/event/CE_BUSINESSPARTNEREVENTS/resource).